 she describes these as ‘good Catholics’ – as well as a goat

-in Rangers shorts, who eats any poetry she isn’t pleased with.
+in Rangers shorts, which eats any poetry that does not please her.

 He comes into some money in 1997, and immediately blows it